-26The Bengali Brahmin and a political dacoit Mr. Manabendra Nath Roy popularly known as M. N. Roy (born Narendra Nath Bhattacharya) earlier in 1915 left India for Americas (Khan, 2004, pp. 32,3).
+27The Bengali Brahmin and a political dacoit Mr. Manabendra Nath Roy popularly known as M. N. Roy (born Narendra Nath Bhattacharya) earlier in 1915 left India for Americas (Khan, 2004, pp. 32,3).
 Roy - a member of the Central Asiatic Bureau of the Communist International is considered to be the first Indian Communist, arrived Moscow as 'a State guest' (Roy, 1964, p.
 336) in May 1920 from Mexico as a delegate of Mexican Communist Party at the time of second congress of the Communist International, and was received by Lenin several times to discuss a wide range of problems of the national and social liberation of Eastern countries.
 He created All India Revolutionary Committee in 1920.
 After the failure of his arms supply program from Tashkent, he started political training to more than 100 muhajireen at the Indian Military School, Tashkent.
 He was compelled to leave Tashkent for Moscow after the Anglo-Soviet Trade Agreement (March 1921), (Anwar, 2008), (Persits, 1983, p.
 87).
 For details see (Roy, 1964).
-27The muhajireen were more interested in military training then the political skills.
+28The muhajireen were more interested in military training then the political skills.
 The school was however, closed down after eight months due to the pressure of British government.

-International Propaganda, known as Sovinterprop in Russian (Persits, 1983, pp. 114-7).
-Furthermore, another organisation was also formed in Tashkent, known as the 'the Indian Revolutionary Organisation in Turkistan28.
+along the North-West frontier of India.
+However, the Afghan government, declined to allow the Indian emigrants to pass through its territory and access the freedom fighters engaged in war against the British India on the North West frontier of India (Ansari, 2015, pp. 25-31).
+In April 1920, a faction of revolutionaries broke away from the Provisional Government of India in exile.
+The group, while remaining in Tashkent, constituted the Indian section of the Council for International Propaganda, known as Sovinterprop in Russian (Persits, 1983, pp. 114-7).
+Furthermore, another organisation was also formed in Tashkent, known as the 'the Indian Revolutionary Organisation in Turkistan29.
 In September 1920, this organisation submitted a petition to the First Congress of the Peoples of the East held at Baku, which seeking assistance for the oppressed people of India (Anwar, 2008).

 By the end of 1920, a segment of the Indian muhajireen had embraced communist principles.
-They reciprocated Bolshevik support by volunteering to assist the Red Army in its efforts to combat the anti-revolutionary Basmachis in Central Asia29.
+They reciprocated Bolshevik support by volunteering to assist the Red Army in its efforts to combat the anti-revolutionary Basmachis in Central Asia30.
 Nonetheless, Indian revolutionaries were divided into two main factions: a minority 'communist trend' and a 'nationalist majority'.
 Amidst these internal disputes, the Communist Party of India (CPI) was formed at Tashkent under the leadership of M. N. Roy, who mindfully excluded his political adversaries from this newly established party (Ansari, 2015, pp. 35-37).